 The decision to remain on (for MSci-registered students) or transfer to (an option for BSc-registered students) an MSci programme is made at the end of Year 2 and is based on your Year 2 mark.

-International Baccalaureate Diploma: Typical offer 34–35 points including Chemistry and Biology at HL.
-An additional science subject at HL is advantageous but not essential.
-A minimum of 5 in SL English and 4 in SL Maths is required for those students who do not have a minimum of grade C in English at GCSE and of grade B in Maths at GCSE.
+International Baccalaureate Diploma: 6,6,5 at Higher Level, including Chemistry and Biology at Higher Level, with a minimum of 32 points overall.
+An additional science subject at Higher Level is advantageous but not essential.
+A minimum of 5 at Standard Level English and 4 at Standard Level Mathematics is required for those students who do not have a minimum of grade C in English at GCSE and of grade B in Mathematics at GCSE.

 Learn more about international entry requirements.